JavaScript is required

 4. Focus on high-value activities using the 80/20 rule

-What is the 80/20 rule in French?
-Well, it's actually a general principle that applies to any language.
+The 80/20 rule is a general principle that applies to any language.
 The idea is that 80% of your results come from 20% of your efforts.
 In language learning, this means focusing on the most common words, phrases, and grammar patterns that you'll actually use in real conversations.

 For French specifically, learning the 1,000 most common words gives you enough vocabulary to understand about 80% of everyday conversations.
 That's way more efficient than trying to memorize every word in a dictionary.
 The same principle applies to grammar: a handful of verb tenses cover most of what you'll need for basic communication.